niftools/blender_niftools_addon/docs/development/setup/environment.rst

 See :ref:`user docs <user-getblender>`.

-Alternatively you can build blender from source :ref:`Building Blender from Source <design-setup-buildblender>`
+Alternatively you can build blender from source :ref:`Building Blender from Source <development-setup-buildblender>`

 Install Sphinx and Nose
 -----------------------